DCenten0/HowToWinWRO/Introduction to Mindstorm EV3/Introduction.md

 - Section three:
 - Section four:

 The display can also be programmed to show information about the sensors, the motors, numbers, strigns until you can show a happy face in the display.
+The resolution of the display is 178×128 pixel Monochrome LCD.

+With the brick buttons you can navegate acroos the interface and also you can to program then to star an action, finish the program, get a value, among many things.